ianychoi/voiceofthebody.io/source/simband/simband-documentation/index.md

 # Documentation

-Simband is our concept of what a smart health device should be.
+Simband is our concept of what a digital health device should be.

 An open developer platform, Simband consists of a watch unit running [Tizen][1] and a wristband connector that holds a custom sensor module.